-omore/Junior/Senior
+Grade Level: Sophomore/Junior/Senior

-Semesters
+Length: Two Semesters

+Credit: 1.0

-sh II and recommendation of Instructor or Proficiency Exam and mendation of Instructor
+Prerequisite: Spanish II and recommendation of Instructor or Proficiency Exam and

+recommendation of Instructor

 In Spanish Level III, students continue to build communication skills developed in Levels I and II.
 Specifically, students participate actively in extended oral and written discourse, using compound and complex sentences to provide information in a coherent and fluent manner.
 Students narrate and describe past and present events, and predict future events.
 Students develop critiquing skills, explore options in a given situation, and handle difficulties and unexpected events.
 They also learn to initiate and sustain a conversation, discussion, or debate.
 Students demonstrate these language functions in various contexts (personal, social, political, socio-economic, scientific, literary, artistic, historical and philosophical).
 Students keep a journal throughout the school year as a reflective process and assessment tool.
-Some of the topics covered in Spanish III are music, family and immigration, the environment, and ancient Latin-American civilizations: Aztecs, Mayans, Incas, Guarani, and Mapuches.
+Some of the topics covered in Spanish III are music, family and immigration, the environment, and ancient Latin-American civilizations: Aztecs, Mayans, Incas, Guarani, and Mapuches